-- 1. Start up your computer and place the bundled CD-ROM into its CD-ROM drive. - Use the CD-ROM that has "Photohands" on its label. - Normally, this should cause the menu screen to appear automatically.
-If your computer does not display the menu screen automatically, navigate to the CD-ROM on your computer and then double-click the "MENU.exe" file.

-3. Click the Photohands "Read me" file and read its contents.

-- "Read me" files contain important information about installation, including installation conditions and computer system requirements. - 4.
+- Start up your computer and place the bundled CD-ROM into its CD-ROM drive. - Use the CD-ROM that has "Photohands" on its label. - Normally, this should cause the menu screen to appear automatically.
+If your computer does not display the menu screen automatically, navigate to the CD-ROM on your computer and then double-click the "MENU.exe" file. - 2.
+On the menu screen, click the tab for the language you want. - 3.
+Click the Photohands "Read me" file and read its contents. - "Read me" files contain important information about installation, including installation conditions and computer system requirements. - 4.
 Click "Install" for Photohands. - 5.
 Follow the instructions that appear on your computer screen to install Photohands.